Social Media Definition

 The Most Popular Forms of Social Media

-Twitter allows registered users to send short messages (called "tweets") to "followers".
-Tweeting has also been referred to as "microblogging" since tweets are limited to 140 characters in length.
-Over 500 million tweets are sent out every day.
-Businesses use Twitter as a marketing vehicle by keeping followers up to date with product offerings via regular tweets.
+Twitter allows registered users to send short messages of up to 280 characters in length (called "tweets") to "followers".
+Over 500 million tweets are sent out every day - that's around 6,000 tweets per second.
+Businesses use Twitter as a marketing vehicle by keeping followers up to date via regular tweets.
 It is also commonly used by businesses to respond to customer support queries.
 For more information on Twitter see: